Teacher Toolbox - Importance of Mastering Values

 First, ensure that the mastering jig is inserted correctly into the arm mounted on the V5 Workcell.

 In VEXcode V5, follow the steps in this video to open, name, save, and then change the download slot for the 'Arm Mastering' example project.
+If you are using a Custom Config, you may need to update the 'Arm Mastering' example project to ensure the port assignments match the ports used in the project.

 Download and run the project.
 The mastering values will be displayed on the V5 Brain's screen.